 Converting from an RPM-based Linux distribution to RHEL

-Instructions for a conversion from CentOS Linux to Red Hat Enterprise Linux 7 and Red Hat Enterprise Linux 8
+Instructions for a conversion from CentOS Linux or Oracle Linux to Red Hat Enterprise Linux 7 and Red Hat Enterprise Linux 8

-This document provides instructions on how to convert your operating system from a different Linux distribution, namely CentOS Linux, to Red Hat Enterprise Linux (RHEL) 7 and RHEL 8.
+This document provides instructions on how to convert your operating system from a different Linux distribution, namely CentOS Linux or Oracle Linux, to Red Hat Enterprise Linux (RHEL) 7 or RHEL 8.
 The conversion is performed by the

-The conversion from CentOS Linux 6 or Oracle Linux 6, 7, and 8 to RHEL is not currently supported by Red Hat.
-The conversion from Oracle Linux 7 and 8 to RHEL will be enabled upon the resolution of BZ#1944815.
-For information on an unsupported conversion, see How to convert from CentOS Linux or Oracle Linux to RHEL.
+The conversion from CentOS Linux 6 or Oracle Linux 6 to RHEL 6 is not currently supported by Red Hat.
+For information on an unsupported conversion, see How to convert from CentOS Linux 6 or Oracle Linux 6 to RHEL 6.

 Making open source more inclusive

 Red Hat is committed to replacing problematic language in our code, documentation, and web properties.
 We are beginning with these four terms: master, slave, blacklist, and whitelist.
 Because of the enormity of this endeavor, these changes will be implemented gradually over several upcoming releases.
 For more details, see our CTO Chris Wright’s message.